34 Fun Things To Do in Melbourne with Kids [in 2023]

 • Cost: Free

-• Opening hours: 7.30am to 7.30pm, daily; Children’s Garden is open Wednesday to Sunday from 10am until gardens closure
+• Opening hours: 7.30am to 7.30pm, daily; Children’s Garden is open Wednesday to Sunday from 10am to 5.30pm (daily during school holidays)

-2. Spend a day at Luna Park
+2. Spend the day at Luna Park

 Luna Park is one of the most fun things to do in Melbourne with kids - even adults will have fun!